Apartment mortgage lending

 2. Look at apartments larger than 40 square metres

 Because apartments any smaller than this are very hard to get finance for, the bigger the apartment is, the better.
-But if your budget is limited to studio apartments, Ms Mitchell said you still have options.
+But if your budget is limited to studio apartments, you may still have options.

 3. Beware of off-the-plan purchases